Unmarked graves, an ‘ugly history’: W.Va. weighs mine safety

 “They didn’t care about them people years ago,” he said.

-On March 26, 1912, the site was a chaotic scene of hurriedly dug graves as bodies were recovered from the depths of the Jed Coal and Coke Company mine, placed in wooden coffins and carried down the mountain.
-The underground explosion was set off when a miner’s open-flame lamp ignited methane gas — the cause of many mining disasters at the time.
+On March 26,1912, the site was a chaotic scene of hurriedly dug graves as bodies were recovered from the depths of the Jed Coal and Coke Company mine.
+The underground explosion was set off when a miner’s open-flame lamp ignited methane gas.

-Members of the community gathered around the mine shaft, desperate to know if their loved ones had survived.

-“Many held babies, others cuddled fatherless children,” read an account in the Washington Times.
-“Old women, many of whom had tasted the bitterness of West Virginia mining life before, sought vainly to comfort them.”

-“With the rising of the sun hope fled, and the faltering women settled down with mute stoicism to await the inevitable — the identification of the mangled bodies of the dead.”

-Many of the miners killed were European immigrants from countries like Italy and Poland, who came to the U.S. with very little and were employed to work the most dangerous jobs underground.
-Half of West Virginia coal miners at the time were Black Americans who fled the Jim Crow South or immigrants, many recruited by mining companies as they arrived on Ellis Island.
-When a miner was killed or disabled, his family was kicked out of company housing and left destitute.
+Many of the miners killed were European immigrants from countries like Italy and Poland, who came to the U.S. with very little and were often recruited as they disembarked on Ellis Island.

 A 1912 report by West Virginia’s Department of Mines praised the growth of the state’s mining industry, even as it said 409 people were killed in mining operations that year.